 The Russell Forum for Civic Life in Georgia (RFCLG) is hosting National Issues Forums on a monthly basis at the Russell Library.
 Our next informal forum will take place this Friday, June 18th from 3:00-4:30PM in the Russell Library auditorium.

 In 1854 President Franklin Pierce faced a critical choice, one that would determine the fate of his presidency and have a profound impact on the future of the United States.
 Should he support the Kansas-Nebraska proposal, which gave local settlers the right to determine whether or not slavery would be permitted?
 Should he maintain the Missouri Compromise, which banned slavery in these territories?
 Or, since any decision regarding slavery would have a significant impact on the nation's economic well-being, should practical considerations overrule moral rhetoric?
 How would you advise President Pierce?

-Using the National Issues Forums guide, America's Role in the World: What Does National Security Mean in the 21st Century?, the group will consider several approaches to tackling this complex issue.
+Using the historical issue guide, "Slavery or Freedom Forever: What's at Stake in the Kansas-Nebraska Act?" the group will consider several approaches to tackling this complex issue.
 Trained neutral moderators will guide the discussion.
 The event is free and open to all.
-More information is available by contacting Jan Levinson at 706-542-5788.
+More information is available by contacting Jill Severn at 706-542-5766.
 For more information about Russell Forum for Civic Life in Georgia, visit www.libs.uga.edu/russell/rfclg

 How to Find the Russell Library: The Russell is located on the bottom floor of the Main Library building on UGA's north campus.
 Follow the path down the right side of the main library building (the west facing side) and down the stairs to access our door!